Houston Mavericks: Aftermath

 During the 1968–69 season, the league sold the team to a group led by Jim Gardner, who intended to move the team to North Carolina.
-However, he agreed to finish the season in Houston.
+However, he agreed to finish the season in Houston first.
+The public relations man for the ABA, Lee Meade, would claim that Gardner's agreement to take on the Mavericks for the season before moving them to North Carolina helped save the league that season since Denver Rockets owner Bill Ringsby wanted to leave the ABA following Morrow's own announcement of him exiting the ABA (Morrow was one of the richest owners in the ABA at the time alongside Ringsby) before the Indiana Pacers' owner Dick Tinkham convinced him to stay put and get Gardner to agree to the deal himself.
 Shortly after the season ended, Gardner moved the team to North Carolina as the Carolina Cougars.
-After a few years in North Carolina the team moved to St. Louis and competed as the Spirits of St. Louis.
-After the 1975–76 season, the Spirits announced that the franchise would move to Salt Lake City to play as the Utah Rockies, but the ABA–NBA merger did not include the Spirits/Rockies or the Kentucky Colonels and the franchises disbanded, its players put into a dispersal draft.
+After a few years in North Carolina, the team moved to St. Louis and competed as the Spirits of St. Louis.
+After the 1975–76 season, the Spirits announced that the franchise would move to Salt Lake City to play as the Utah Rockies, but the ABA–NBA merger did not include the Spirits/Rockies or the Kentucky Colonels and the franchises disbanded, with its players being put into a dispersal draft.

-Houston would have a more successful attempt at big-time basketball when the NBA's Rockets arrived from San Diego.
+Houston would have a more successful attempt at big-time basketball when the National Basketball Association (NBA)'s Rockets arrived from San Diego.
 However, the Rockets were consigned to vagabond status for their first four years in Houston after declaring Sam Houston Coliseum unsuitable even for temporary use.
 They finally moved into their new arena, The Summit (later known as the Compaq Center) in 1975.
 While at The Summit, the Rockets achieved their greatest success in the 1980s and 1990s, winning two championships in the latter decade.
 Since 2002, the Rockets have played their home games at the Toyota Center.

-The team's name, Mavericks, would later be used by NBA's Dallas expansion team when they joined NBA during the 1980–81 NBA season.
+The team's name, Mavericks, would later be used by Dallas' expansion team when they joined the NBA during the 1980–81 NBA season.
 (Coincidentally, Dallas was the hometown of the ABA's Dallas Chaparrals, who later became the San Antonio Spurs.)